The History of the Faience Factory Aluminia

 Founded in Christianshavn, Copenhagen in 1863 by August Schiøtt (born at Rugaard close to Randers in 1834).
 The production only included cheap utensils in faience, copied from English products.
 Excellent quality, meant for normal people- concentrating on dinner-, coffee- and tea-services as well as mugs and jugs.

-After disagreements between Christian Joakim (CJ) and Harald Slott-Moeller in 1906, Harald Slott-Moeller left the company.
-CJ became the sole artistic leader.
-As assistent CJ hired the sculptor Rasmus Harboe (1868-1952), who among other things created the big christmas reliefs (1907-1927) as well as many of the small Children's Welfare plates.
+After disagreements between Christian Joakim (Christian Joakim) and Harald Slott-Moeller in 1906, Harald Slott-Moeller left the company.
+Christian Joakim became the sole artistic leader.
+As assistent Christian Joakim hired the sculptor Rasmus Harboe (1868-1952), who among other things created the big Christmas reliefs (1907-1927) as well as many of the small Children's Welfare plates.
 26 Children's Welfare plates were released, one each year during the years 1909 to 1930.
 However, in the years 1915 to 1918 two plates were released each year.
 The artists were Christian Joakim, Rasmus Harboe and Oscar Willerup.
 Later came the idea of making Children's Welfare figurines, produced in a large series of various figurines.

-CJ also created the Aluminia Christmas plates.
-The easily recognizable plates, primarly in blue and yellow colours, could without difficulties be recognized as Aluminia's because of the size of motifs and the colours, typically used on the christmas plates and the christmas reliefs as well as on most of the Children's Wellfare plates.
+Christian Joakim also created the Aluminia Christmas plates.
+The easily recognizable plates, primarily in blue and yellow colors, could without difficulties be recognized as Aluminia's because of the size of motifs and the colors, typically used on the Christmas plates and the Christmas reliefs as well as on most of the Children's Welfare plates.
 The motifs were drawn in large-scale without many details.

-Through the years CJ designed several new dinner sets on behalf of Aluminia, such as "Krone", "White Clover" and more.
+Through the years Christian Joakim designed several new dinner sets on behalf of Aluminia, such as "Krone", "White Clover" and more.
 When the new Aluminia dinner- and coffee-set "Tranquebar", also designed by Christian Joakim, was presented in 1914, Aluminia celebrated another success.

 From 1913 Aluminia was also called Copenhagen Faience factory , but this name was not used in the product marking until 1921.
 Christian Joakim, who retired in 1933, was succeeded by his apprentice Nils Thorsson, who undertook the responsibility for the entire company.
 Development and production flourished during his employment, and therefore the survival of the company was made possible.